unnikrishnanrnair/patch_match/README.md

 # patch_match
 Matching patches of size 512x512px and stride 25px across orthorectified maps registered on various different seasons and times of days

-This repo has been tested with cuda11.3 and pytorch 1.12.0.
+This repo has been tested with cuda11.3 and pytorch 1.12.0 with python 3.8.12 in a seperate conda env.

 # To train your own models: